 - Prepare turkey seasoning: prepare turkey seasoning by cominbing all of the spices in a mediu bowl.
 Mix to combine.

-- Season turkey: Depending on how big your bird is, you’ll use around 3/4 of a cup of the turkey seasonoing.
+- Season turkey: Depending on how big your bird is, you'll use around 3/4 cup of the turkey seasonoing.
 Sprinkle the turkey with turkey seasoning.
 Pat the seasoning into the turkey and be sure the turkey is covered in seasoning.
-It’s okay if some of the seasoning falls to the bottom of your tin pan becuase those flavors will help make the gravy taste amazing.
+It's okay if some of the seasoning falls to the bottom of your tin pan becuase those flavors will help make the gravy taste amazing.

 - Stuff turkey: stuff the onion, garlic, and herbs in to the center of the turkey and cover the turkey with aluminum foil. set aside.